 Self-calibration

-• Use WSClean to fill the MODEL_DATA with predicted visibilities from an imaging run.
-When using -mgain with a value less than 1, WSClean will fill the column.
+• Perform self-calibration from model visibilities.
+When performing a normal imaging run with WSClean, with an -mgain value less than 1 (which will enable major iterations in the imaging run), WSClean will fill the MODEL_DATA column.
 This column can then be used during calibration (e.g. with DP3).
 The advantage of this is that it is relatively fast and easy.

 Polarized imaging & calibration